THIS DATE IN HISTORY: May 6

 Video: Joe Sakic captained Avalanche to two Stanley Cup wins

-2010: Johan Franzen of the Detroit Red Wings scores the second-fastest three goals from the start of a game in playoff history in a 7-1 win against the San Jose Sharks in Game 4 of the Western Conference Semifinals at Joe Louis Arena.
-Franzen completes a natural hat trick by scoring 11:16 into the game; only Mario Lemieux of the Pittsburgh Penguins (three goals in the first 6:55 on April 25, 1989) has a faster playoff hat trick.
+2010: Johan Franzen of the Detroit Red Wings scores the second-fastest three goals from the start of a game in playoff history in a 7-1 win against the Sharks in Game 4 of the Western Conference Semifinals at Joe Louis Arena.
+Franzen completes a natural hat trick in a span of 3:26 by scoring 11:16 into the game; only Mario Lemieux of the Pittsburgh Penguins (three goals in the first 6:55 on April 25, 1989) has a faster playoff hat trick.
 Franzen has two assists before scoring a third-period power-play goal to complete a four-goal, six-point night.

 2012: Martin Brodeur celebrates his 40th birthday by making 20 saves to help the New Jersey Devils to a 4-2 victory against the Flyers in Game 4 of the Eastern Conference Semifinals at Prudential Center.
-He becomes the oldest goaltender to start a Stanley Cup Playoff game on his birthday, passing Tony Esposito, who shut out the St. Louis Blues 2-0 on April 23, 1982, his 39th birthday.
-Brodeur also becomes the first goaltender to play in a Stanley Cup Playoff game as a teenager and a 40-year-old.
+He becomes the oldest goalie to start a Stanley Cup Playoff game on his birthday, surpassing Tony Esposito, who shuts out the St. Louis Blues 2-0 on April 23, 1982, his 39th birthday.
+Brodeur also becomes the first goalie to play in a playoff game as a teenager and a 40-year-old.

 Video: Martin Brodeur owns many key career goalie records